Frequently Asked Questions

 • I offer in person sessions at 5911 S Middlefield Rd.
 Suite 102.
 I also conduct online therapy through a HIPAA compliant platform called SimplePractice.
 Teletherapy offers flexibility that in-person sessions cannot.

-• 45-50 Minute Individual Session: $130
+• Individual Session: $130

-• I can offer daytime sessions Tuesday-Thursday.
+• I can offer daytime sessions on Tuesdays and Wednesdays at this time.

 • After we agree on a time to meet, I will email over paperwork to be completed before our first session.
 Some clients choose to have a journal available to write down goals and concepts they’d like to return to during the week.